 My partner has been sexually assaulted

-Rape and sexual assault are not acts of sexual motivation or sexual gratification, but instead, are acts of violence, using sex to dominate and humiliate.
-Rape and sexual assault are about control.
+Sexual assault is not an act of sexual motivation or sexual gratification, but instead, is an act of violence, using sex to dominate and humiliate.
+Sexual assault is about power and control.
 Many people confuse this violence with sex because the same body parts are involved.
-Therefore, some people respond to a survivor of a sexual assault as if s/he had provoked, wanted, or enjoyed it.
+Therefore, some people respond to a survivor of sexual assault as if they had provoked, wanted, or enjoyed it.
 To the contrary, the assault often leaves the survivor with a deep sense of violation and emotional upset.
 Not understanding the reality of sexual assault can make the crisis more difficult for both you and the survivor.

 Many significant others believe they have to do something to help the survivor get over the pain.
 Often there is not a lot you can do.
-The pain is inevitable and can take months or even years for the survivor to completely work through.
-However, the following guidelines can help both you and the survivor get through some of the difficulties you may experience following the assault:
+The pain is inevitable and can take months or even years for the survivor to completely work through it.
+However, the following guidelines can help both you and the survivor get through some of the difficulties you may experience following the assault.

 - Don't ignore what happened or try to smooth it over and "make it better."

-- Ask the survivor what s/he wants and needs
+- Ask the survivor what they want and need.

-Information on How to Help: My Partner adapted from the College of William & Mary Sexual Assault Resources and Education Web site, 2007.
+College of William & Mary Sexual Assault Resources and Education, 2007.